 Residents of the State of Maryland who have complete a high school diploma or its equivalent and have completed a FAFSA or MSFAA by March 1, may be considered for financial assistance from the State of Maryland if the applicant fulfills all eligibility requirements as defined by the Maryland Higher Education Commission (MHEC).
-For specific information on Maryland State programs, please check the websites below:
+For specific information on Maryland State programs, please click here MHEC.